Snapshots of Food Industry News

 Patanjali Ayurved Plans to Invest Rs.5, 000 Crore this Fiscal

-Patanjali Ayurved is planning to invest a whopping Rs.5, 000 crore in the country in the present financial year.
+Patanjali Ayurved is planning to invest a whopping Rs.5, 000 crores in the country in the present financial year.
 They are exploring all possibilities to set up units in Maharashtra, Madhya Pradesh, Jammu and Kashmir, Uttar Pradesh, Rajasthan and Andhra Pradesh as well as the North-east.
 The new processing unit the company has established at Pithampur industrial area in Dhar district is likely to begin production by March 2018.
-This plant will produce biscuits, noodles, flour and suji.
+This plant will produce biscuits, noodles, flour, and suji.
 The company is also looking at the possibilities of processing fruits and vegetables in Madhya Pradesh where they have been allocated land of 40 acres at the rate of Rs.25 lakh an acre.

 GS Farm Taaza Raises Rs.52 crore for Technology Investment